Tornadoes of 1999: May 9–12

 A slow-moving cold front produced several days of severe weather and tornadoes across the Central U.S. From May 9 to 10, mostly weak tornadoes touched down from South Dakota to Texas.
 The most notable tornadoes occurred on May 11 as multiple supercells developed along the cold front in Oklahoma and Texas.
 Shortly after 6:00 p.m.
 CDT (2300 UTC), a 0.75 mi wide multiple-vortex tornado struck Mason County, Texas.
-Remaining on the ground for 7 mi, the F4 tornado leveled two homes and scattered debris over great distances.
-In one of the homes, six people sought refuge in a car within their garage; debris fell on the car, killing one and injuring the other five.
+Remaining on the ground for 7 mi, the F4 tornado cleanly swept away two homes and scattered debris over great distances.
+In one of the homes, six people sought refuge in a car within their garage; debris smashed through the car, killing one and injuring the other five.
 A pick-up truck was torn apart and pieces of it were found 0.75 mi away.
 16 other homes were damaged by the tornado in addition to numerous barns and outbuildings.
-A large section of asphalt was ripped out by the tornado as well.
+Numerous head of cattle and deer were killed and badly mangled.
+Trees were completely debarked, and a 720 ft stretch of asphalt was ripped out by the tornado as well.
 A few hours later, an F3 tornado touched down in Gillespie County, Texas.
 The tornado damaged or destroyed 70 structures and tossed vehicles up to 100 yd.
 Damage from the storm reached $1 million.
 On May 12, activity was again limited to a few weak tornadoes.